ericmoritz/collection-protobuf/README.md

 ```

-The DataField message MAY be used with Template.data and Item.data to maintain
+The DataField message MAY be used with `Template.data` and `Item.data`
-compatibility with `collection+json` at the sacriface of explicit typing.
+to maintain compatibility with `collection+json` without sacriface of
+explicit typing.

+The `Template.data` and `Item.data` field MUST be ignored by
+`collection+protobuf` services.